U.S., Africa say Mali action counters growing Islamist threat

 Charred rebel pick-up trucks destroyed by the French air strikes were also visible amid the mango trees.

-The U.N.-mandated intervention in Mali was originally conceived as "African-led, African-owned", but with the Malian army in disarray and African neighbours scrambling to deploy troops, France has taken the lead in the operation.
+The U.N.-mandated intervention in Mali was originally conceived as "African-led, African-owned", but with the Malian army in disarray and African neighbors scrambling to deploy troops, France has taken the lead in the operation.

 Amid widening international support for the Mali operation, the European Union is preparing a 450-member mission to help train the Malian army while the United States and European governments are helping fly in French troops and equipment.